UPDATED SEPTEMBER 2025

 Carmen Reigada

-Carmen Reigada, 91-years old, was attacked and killed by three dogs at a home she shared with family members.
-During the attack, she was alone.
-Paramedics responded to the 9400 block of SW 18th Terrace and transported the victim to Kendall Regional Hospital, where she later died.
-Miami-Dade Animal Services seized three dogs, identified as an American bulldog-mix, a Rhodesian ridgeback-mix and a Labrador retriever-shepherd mix.
-All three dogs belonged to her great-grandson.
-Family members would not speak to the media.
-Two weeks later, the Miami-Dade County Medical Examiner's Office released the autopsy report.
-Carmen died of dog bites to the head, neck and extremities.
-The report stated the victim had a defleshed face and scalp.
+Carmen Reigada, 91-years old, was killed by three dogs while alone at her family's home.
+Miami-Dade police were called to the 9400 block of SW 18th Terrace at about 4:00 pm for an unresponsive woman.
+She was taken to Kendall Regional Hospital, where she died.
+Miami-Dade Animal Services seized three dogs from the residence, an American bulldog-mix, a Rhodesian ridgeback-mix and a Labrador retriever-shepherd mix.
+The dogs belonged to her great-grandson, Christopher Cifuentes.
+The Miami-Dade County Medical Examiner's Office determined Reigada died of dog bites to the head, neck and extremities.
+The report states the victim had a "defleshed face" and scalp.
 "The skin of the scalp and most of the face is absent," the report states, noting that, "muscles of the face are mostly absent" as well.
-Carmen also suffered multiple rib fractures, lacerations to her liver and lungs, and contusions to her liver, lungs and heart. [source citations]
+She also suffered multiple rib fractures, lacerations to her liver and lungs, and contusions to her liver, lungs and heart.
+All three dogs were declared dangerous, slated for euthanasia.
+For five months, Cifuentes, fought the destruction order of two of the dogs. [source citations]

 Date of death: September 22, 2015 Chained: No